Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 However, as shown below this is dependent on where we take those points.

-### ROI extrapolation applied to the yUSD Vault chart
+### ROI extrapolation applied to the yUSD YeeldBox chart

-Below are examples to show different results possible by applying linear extrapolation to two points of the price chart for the yUSD yVault.
+Below are examples to show different results possible by applying linear extrapolation to two points of the price chart for the yUSD yYeeldBox.

 First of all, why and how is this done?

-Vault input/output formula:
+YeeldBox input/output formula:

 $$F = I * P$$